Whole Health Louisiana: Our Partners

 Colorful abstract flower logo next to the text

 The Bureau of Family Health is a part of the Office of Public Health within the Louisiana Department of Health.
 The Louisiana Department of Health serves as the Whole Health Louisiana State Plan’s public sector “anchor” organization and has dedicated $1 million annually for the first five years of plan implementation.
-To support the work of the Blanco Center and the implementation of the State Plan, the Office of Public Health (on behalf of the Louisiana Department of Health) coordinates with contracted partners and provides programmatic support.
+To support the work of the Blanco Center and the implementation of the State Plan, the Office of Public Health (on behalf of the Louisiana Department of Health) coordinates with contracted partners and provides programmatic support and subject matter expertise.
 To advance the State Plan’s implementation, the Bureau of Family Health has increased internal data analysis and expanded the Louisiana Childhood Adversity Resilience Education (CARE) Network, offering more training and educational opportunities aligned with recommended strategies.
 Additionally, the Bureau has engaged additional partners to strengthen the infrastructure supporting the plan’s overall execution.

 Louisiana’s public sector leaders have been actively involved in plan development and have provided valuable feedback on how the Whole Health Louisiana State Plan priorities will be brought to life within their agencies.
 These leaders are committed to integrating and expanding trauma-informed principles within their respective agencies, fostering cross-sector collaboration to advance efforts aligned with plan recommendations, and pledging sustained involvement in the Whole Health Louisiana Coalition.
 While leaders from state agencies have implemented trauma-informed policies and initiatives within their organizations, their commitment to cross-sector collaboration and advancing plan recommendations will ensure a coordinated and successful execution.
 The outcome of this collective work will improve the overall well-being of Louisiana’s children, families, and child- and family-serving workforce.